 For a repeated course, only the last grade, whether higher or lower, will be computed into the GPA.
 The other grades are kept on the student's transcript.
 A course may be repeated only twice.
-A student who fails to pass a course for the third time will have to comply with the instructions of the University Academic Standards Committee.
+A student who fails to pass a course for the third time will have to comply with the instructions of the Dean concerned.
 The letter R will be placed on the student's transcript next to the course being repeated.